Theatre, Opera and Ballet, usually in Local Cinemas but for the foreseeable future at home

 Albion – Almeida Theatre’s hit production of Mike Bartlett’s play.
 Don’t miss it!

 RSC Plays Othello, Romeo and Juliet, Midsummer Night’s Dream, Hamlet, Macbeth, The Merchant of Venice, Much Ado About Nothing and The Tempest

 Lincoln Centre Chanel on YouTube

-Our next Zoom Meeting will be at 2:00pm on Wednesday 15th July and I hope as many of you will be able to join.
+Our next Zoom Meeting will be at 1.30pm on Wednesday 7th October and I hope as many of you will be able to join.
 An invitation will be sent out separately.